Hong Kong Disneyland Park

 Valid Park Admission Required

-Discover a globetrotting menu of daringly delicious flavors from Indonesia, Japan, Korea and Southeast Asia.
+Discover a globetrotting menu of daringly delicious flavors from India, Japan, Korea and Southeast Asia.
 Select your favorite dishes from the 4 food stations, pay for your meal and settle in to recount your adventures at one of 5 elaborately themed dining rooms.

 No matter which direction your compass points, you’re sure to encounter an unimaginable abundance of great food.